 The best way to build a name for yourself is to ensure you have a strong presence across a range of different platforms.
 Don’t just join LinkedIn – create a robust profile that showcases everything you’ve achieved and actively engage in community conversations.
 The same can be said for our platform.
 The more you fine-tune your Portfolio Collective profile, the easier it will be for people to find you when they’re looking to hire someone for a project.

-We’re building out a job-matching function in which employers (corporates, startups and other portfolio professionals) come to us for part-time professional talent and we connect them with members who we think would be suited for the role.
+When companies come to us looking for part-time and contract talent, we connect them with members who we think would be suited for the role.
 This technology, however, relies entirely on what you put into your profile.
 If you leave most sections blank, you won’t be found for the projects that are relevant to you.
 The same can be said for sites like LinkedIn and UpWork, which use the information you fill out on your profile to match you to suitable jobs based on keywords and experience.

 If you want your profile to make an impression and help you land work, you need to:

 - Showcase the best examples of your work.
 This is the first impression you’ll make, so ensure it’s a good one